 Spice Things up for Cinco de Mayo

 Throw on your swimsuit and apply the sunblock, it’s time to hit the seas with Fury!
 Aboard our fleet of decked out catamarans you can celebrate Cinco de Mayo the way it was intended – on the water!
 We invite you to a Mexican fiesta like no other, with margaritas and delicious Mexican-style cuisine on select Fury trips.
-Choose from four of our most popular trips, Island Adventure, Ultimate Express, Ultimate Adventure and Commotion on the Ocean.
-There’s no better way to enjoy the holiday, and gorgeous May weather.
+There’s no better way to enjoy the holiday and gorgeous May weather.

 Pamper Mom in Island Style